zimula/PyThoN/revision/readme.md

     - simple list display, with append and pop() visualized.
     - must add input window to remove specific item from list.
     - code will be modified to deal with human vs vehicle experiment
+    - use try and except to surpress the graphics error when closing window.
     <img src='warehouse.PNG'></img>